leodeslf/leaf/summs/frontend/eloquent_javascript.md

 ### Focus

 To move the focus to an element use `focus`.
 To remove focus use `blur` method.
 If the user is expected to interact immediately use `autofocus`.
-We can influence the order of elements when moving through with `TAB` using `tabindex` attribute.
+We can influence the order of elements when moving through with `TAB` using the `tabindex` attribute.
 A `tabindex` of -1 makes tabbing skip over an element.

 ### The form as a whole